Pushkar-v/Generating-Synthetic-Data-using-GANs/README.md

 Here we can see the results.
 The Privacy At Risk value for the synthetic data generation turns out to be 6.2%.
 This means that conservatively, 6.2% ie 3623 of the people/records in Original Dataset can potentially be re-identified back to the original information using our synthetic dataset.
 Hence, the objective always would be to reduce the Privacy At Risk value while maximizing utility.

 We can also observe the AtRisk variable.
-This gives us the list of Original Datapoints/People that can be potentially exposed based on the PaR calculation.
+This gives us the list of Original data points/People that can be potentially exposed based on the PaR calculation.
 We leverage this later to reduce the PaR for the process.

 **Finding the Sensitive Columns**